-Crosscutting concepts are one of the three dimensions of the Next Generation Science Standards.
-The seven crosscutting concepts are lenses through which your students can examine different phenomena, so it can be worthwhile to spend some time helping them to dig in and really understand what each concept means.
-Using picture books can be a great way to get students to examine each cross cutting concept.
+Picture books are a great way to get students to examine the crosscutting concepts of the Next Generation Science Standards.
+New to the crosscutting concepts?
+Here’s a quick summary!
+The crosscutting concepts are one of the three dimensions of the NGSS.
+The seven crosscutting concepts are lenses through which your students can examine different phenomena.
+Using the CCC helps students to better understand both known and unfamiliar phenomena, so it can be worthwhile to spend some time helping them to dig in and really understand what each concept means.
+Using picture books can help make the CCC accessible to students of all ages!

 The picture books shared below are fantastic for examining the crosscutting concept of Scale, Proportion, and Quantity.
 Whether you are reading them aloud, having students explore them in small groups, or having students read them independently, the following questions can be used to help students focus on scale, proportion, and quantity:

 - How long is _______ ?